Dear fellow practitioners,

 Her posts will be short and sweet.
 And funny.
 She’s going to write more frequently than I am, but her posts will be largely colored by what she’s learning from me about being a life-changing nutrition and hormone coach.
 There will be a lot of “Jill” in Laine’s posts.

-Starting later this year, I’ll share how I built a successful practice by mostly discounting the dizzying amount of advice that’s being thrown around about how to make it as a health coach.
+Starting later this year, I’ll share more how I built a successful practice by mostly discounting the dizzying amount of advice that’s being thrown around about how to make it as a health coach.
 I certainly don’t have all the answers, but I have a profitable, sustainable business that I thoroughly enjoy as a result of following my instincts and largely ignoring the “experts.”
+(In the meantime, if you’d like to hear me talk about my approach to a successful health coaching practice, please check out my Wellpreneur interview with host, Amanda Cook.)

 I’m an introvert who’s played the long game.
 (Laine is an introvert too.)
 And after 10 years, I wouldn’t have done anything differently, which includes growing a team, paring it all back down to just me, and then growing a team again.